 The exact schedule and process for developing the proposal for the independent EIM governance structure will be determined by the Transitional Committee through an open process that will, as discussed below, include a stakeholder process similar to that currently used by the ISO, including the iterative publication of proposals for stakeholder review and comment.
 While the Transitional Committee's work should be completed as soon as practicable, it could also provide important input as all parties gain experience with actual operation of the EIM market.
-Thus, this proposal envisions that the independent EIM governance structure will be established and begin operation within two years of the commencement of the Transitional Committee's proposal.
+Thus, this proposal envisions that the independent EIM governance structure will be established and begin operation within two years of the commencement of the Transitional Committee.
+This should allow sufficient time for experience with the EIM to inform the Transitional Committee's proposal.